 Or maybe not.

 Every situation is different, and sometimes criticism is personal and sometimes it’s not.
 Criticism comes from the other person’s experience, truth, world view, and preferences.
-Constructive criticism is different from non constructive criticism.
+Constructive criticism is different from non-constructive criticism (or destructive criticism).
 I had a boss who criticized my writing.
 After I spent an hour crying in the bathroom, I had to filter his criticism through his preferences.
 The fact that he didn’t like my writing didn’t mean that I can’t write.
 It did mean that he wasn’t going to ask me to write for his department because he doesn’t like my writing style.

 How you react depends on many things: how it’s delivered and how you interpret it.

 As if it’s not bad enough to work our way through the emotional roller coaster of criticisms we get from other people, it turns out we are way harder on ourselves than others are on us.
 Taking things personally often comes from having low self esteem.
 Because we are prone to assuming the worst about ourselves, we assume that others think the worst about us, too.

 There are two ways we take things personally: it starts with someone else criticizing you, then shame spirals into self-criticism or internalizing that other person’s opinions.

 When someone criticizes you, you may find that it’s impossible for you to have an emotional detachment — rather, you do the opposite and their point of view and then hate yourself for it.
 The criticism plays over in your mind over and over again.
 So you hear, “Please don’t take this personally, but your presentation sucked.”
 Which, of course, you take very personally and get mad at the person who criticized you, but THEN you beat yourself up for being such a stupid idiot for all the things you did wrong in your presentation.